E-CAM/E-CAM-Library/Classical-MD-Modules/modules/n2p2/n2p2_symfunc_param_generator/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_ the backticks matter!

-The soure code for this module can be found
+The source code for this module can be found
 `here <https://github.com/flobuch/n2p2/tree/symfunc_paramgen/tools/python/symfunc_paramgen>`__.

 Ultimately, this module is intended to be merged into the official n2p2 code.
 For the status of the corresponding pull